This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 There's much more to Blickling than its famous house.
-The estate covers 4,777 acres, and includes 950 acres of woodland and parkland, and 3,500 acres of farmland.
-Visitors have access to much of this land and you can walk across historic countryside using three waymarked routes of between 2 and 5 miles.
-The estate also connects with other national paths, including the Weavers' Way.
+The estate covers 5,000 acres including 950 acres of woodland and parkland, and 3,500 acres of farmland.
+You can walk across much of this historic countryside using waymarked routes, and the estate also connects with other national paths, including the Weavers' Way.

 With the outbreak of the Second World War large areas of the park were put to the plough as part of the Dig for Victory initiative.
 At the end of the war cultivation continued on a more limited basis while the remainder was returned to grass or planted up with quick-growing conifers.
 These trees are now being replaced in a concerted effort to return the parkland to its pre-war splendour.